Making life better for carers

 Looking after someone can be a rewarding experience but it can also be lonely and bewildering.
-At these times, you need people around you who really understand caring.

 What are Carers UK’s priorities?

 During the pandemic, many people found that, overnight, they were caring for family or friends who were older, disabled or seriously ill.
 The simple fact is that at some point in our lives, most of us will find ourselves caring for someone.

 That’s why we are determined to deliver our vision, where carers are recognised, valued and supported.
 Find out more about Vision 2025

 Our constitution sets out how we must be run, from the way we structure membership to the process for appointing Board members.

 Ultimately our Board of Trustees is responsible for ensuring that the charity and everyone working for it operates within an increasingly complex legal framework.
 Each Trustee is an unpaid volunteer with particular skills and experience.
 Our Nominations Committee ensures that we maintain the right balance of skills, diversity and caring experience, so the Board is equipped to lead the charity well.

 Our constitution specifies that the Board must contain a majority of Carers UK members with recent experience of caring.
 This is one of the most important ways in which we seek to live out our core value that carers are at the heart of everything we do as a charity.